ArronJablonowski/heic_to_jpg/README.md

-# HEIC to JPG Converter
+# HEIC to JPEG Converter

 A small bash script for converting `.heic` and `.heif` images to JPEG with ImageMagick.